 - Fragile bones that will break more easily.

 - Enlarged or misshapen bones.
 For example, your legs curving outwards and your spine curving to the sides.

 - Hearing loss.

 - Too much calcium in your blood, known as hypercalcemia.

 - Bone cancer – although this is quite rare, affecting an eastimated one in every 100 and one in every 1000 affected people.

 Paget’s disease of the bone qualifies you for VAT Exemption when you order a personal alarm system from Lifeline24.
 HMRC state that a product which has been “designed or adapted for a disability” qualifies for VAT exemption.

 To qualify for VAT Exemption, you need to have a long-term illness, a terminal illness or a disability.

 Stay Safe at Home

 Our personal alarm service is ideal for people who suffer from a medical condition like Paget’s disease of the bone.
-If you do suffer from a fall at home, you simply press the red button on your pendant and our 24-hour Care Team will respond.
+If you do suffer from a fall at home, you simply press the red button on your pendant and our 24-hour Response Team will respond.